jwells96/fuzzy-octo-couscous/x_team_rules.md

   * This is not strictly required but is recommended.

 ## How will we communicate difficulties with a task assigned to us
-* 1. Creat a file in repository of our quesitons and difficulties for all members to see and keep track on.
+* 1. A file will be created in the repository of quesitons and difficulties for all members to see and keep track of.
+  * When the file is updated, the member will text the group members and inform them of the update.

 ## How we will back up each other to ensure that deadlines are not missed